Inline Skating Program FAQ

 Yes to both.

-Alien In-Line has signed the “General Agreement” required by the CBE.
+Alien In-Line has signed the “General Agreement” required by the CBE, and has a “Master Agreement” with the CBE on top of that.

 Alien In-Line has been listed on the CSSD’s letter of recommended program providers since 1995.

-We carry participant liability insurance coverage and have an impressive safety record.
+We carry commercial insurance coverage and have an impressive safety record.

 Are students allowed to use their own skates during the Alien In-Line program?

-Skates brought in by students must have soft urethane wheels; hard plastic wheels are not safe to use indoors and may damage the gym floor.
-Skates brought in by students must have a non-marking soft rubber heel brake; hard plastic heel brakes are not safe to use indoors and may damage the gym floor.
+Students’ skates must have soft urethane wheels; hard plastic wheels are unsafe indoors and may damage the gym floor.
+Their skates also need a non-marking, soft rubber heel brake — hard plastic brakes can damage the floor.

 What if my school has a small gym?
 What if my school has no gym?